 The Company accounts for income taxes using the asset and liability method, whereby deferred tax assets and liabilities are determined based on the temporary differences between the financial statement and tax bases of assets and liabilities measured at tax rates that will be in effect for the year in which the differences are expected to affect taxable income.
 The Company has significant net operating loss carryforwards (NOLs) which management believes will be available to reduce future tax expense.
 These NOLs are subject to annual limitations under the Internal Revenue Code Section 382, which could result in the expiration of certain portions of the Company's NOLs before they are fully utilized.
 Management periodically assesses the realizability of its deferred tax assets, and to the extent that we believe a recovery is not likely, we establish a valuation allowance to reduce the deferred tax asset to the amount we estimate will be recoverable.
-At December 31, 2008 management concluded that it was more likely than not that approximately \$2.4 million of the Company's deferred tax assets would be realized in future periods.
-Further, at December 31, 2009, management concluded that it was more likely than not that substantially all of the remaining deferred tax assets of approximately \$11.5 million at December 31, 2009.
+At December 31, 2009, management concluded that it was more likely than not that substantially all of the remaining deferred tax assets will be realized in future periods, and released approximately \$9.1 million from the valuation allowance.
 The Company continues to maintain a valuation allowance of approximately \$1.1 million for the remaining portion of its deferred tax assets, which are related to the portion of our NOLs associated with deductions for stock option exercises.